brightbox/docs.brightbox.com/content/guides/cli/riak-cluster.md

      cip-gdr5f  mapped  109.107.37.19  srv-3zdoj    cip-109-107-37-19.gb1.brightbox.com
     ------------------------------------------------------------------------------------

-You can now ssh into that IP address - the firewall will of course keep the Riak services protected.
+You can now ssh into that server using the cloud ip address.

-I'll be using IPv6 for the rest of this guide though.
+I'll be using IPv6 because I'm living in the future and have IPv6 at home.

-### Joining up the cluster
+### Accessing the cluster

-So we now just need to ssh into one of the nodes of the cluster and tell Riak about all the other nodes in the cluster (Our Ubuntu images automatically install your ssh keys on first boot, to the `ubuntu` account).
+Let's ssh into one of the nodes of the cluster to confirm all the nodes joined up successfully.
+Our Ubuntu images automatically install your ssh keys to the `ubuntu` account on the first boot, so we can ssh straight in:

-If you're using IPv4 and just one Cloud IP, then you need to ssh into the server with the Cloud IP and then ssh from there into the others.
-With IPv6 you can obviously easily access all the nodes directly if you wish:

     $ brightbox-servers list -g grp-ekalx